Utilization and adverse outcomes of fluconazole during pregnancy (Q16-09)

 What was the aim of the study?

-• To assess whether use of oral fluconazole during pregnancy is associated with fetal death and major congenital malformation, relative to use of topical azoles.
+• To evaluate whether use of oral fluconazole during pregnancy is associated with fetal death (a composite of spontaneous abortion and stillbirth) and major congenital malformation, relative to use of vaginal azole antifungals.

 Manuscripts